 Stafford Loans might be subsidized, meaning the Department of Education pays interest while you’re in school.
 Borrowers with unsubsidized Stafford Loans, however, will be responsible for paying all of their student loan interest.

-As of September, 2017, the Perkins Loan program ended and the government will no long disburse new Perkins Loans.
+As of September, 2017, the Perkins Loan program ended and the government stopped disbursing new Perkins Loans.

 Perkins Loans were only offered to students with “exceptional financial need.”
 They carried an interest rate of 5%.